-On June 16, 2008, we entered into an employment agreement with Chad Ruwe, Executive Vice President of Operations, pursuant to which we granted an option to purchase 250,000 shares of common stock at an exercise price of \$.35 per share with 50,000 shares vested immediately and increments of 50,000 shares vesting upon achievement of certain milestones related to obtaining FDA clearance and achieving commercial sales of our StreamwayTM Fluid Management System.
-On April 1, 2009 Mr. Ruwe earned an additional 100,000 shares, for a total of 150,000 vested shares as a result of FDA application and final clearance.
+On June 16, 2008, we entered into an employment agreement with Chad Ruwe, Executive Vice President of Operations, pursuant to which we granted him an option to purchase 250,000 shares of common stock with 50,000 shares vested immediately and increments of 50,000 shares vesting upon achievement of certain milestones related to obtaining FDA clearance and achieving commercial sales of our StreamwayTM Fluid Management System.

-On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock at and exercise price of \$.35 per share with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
-On April 1, 2009 Mr. Dauwalter earned an additional 10,000 shares, for a total of 20,000 vested shares as a result of FDA application and final clearance.
+On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.

-In August and September 2008 we issued a warrant to purchase 75,000 shares of common stock at \$.35 per share to each of two human resource consulting firms, Andcor Companies, Inc. and Taylor & Associates, Inc., as payment for their search for candidates to fill the position of Vice President of Sales and Marketing for our Company.
+In August and September 2008 we agreed to issue a warrant to purchase 75,000 shares of common stock to each of two human resource consulting firms, Andcor Companies, Inc. and Taylor & Associates, Inc., as payment for their search for candidates to fill the position of Vice President of Sales and Marketing for our Company.
+With respect to Andcor Companies, Inc., the Company reduced a contingency agreement dated July 25, 2008 for 30% of annual compensation of the candidate if hired, to a warrant to purchase 75,000 shares of common stock at \$.46 per share.
 Andcor and Taylor will not earn the warrants until the candidate is hired and remains an employee for a period of at least 1 year.
-Ms. Kirsten Doerfert was hired as VP of Sales and Marketing on February 1, 2009 and the warrants will, therefore, vest on February 1, 2010 provided Ms. Doerfert continues as an employee on that date.

-On October 20, 2008, we entered into an agreement with Gregory Sachs, a regulatory consultant, pursuant to which the Company agreed to grant a warrant to purchase up to 50,000 shares of our common stock contingent upon reaching certain performance goals from April 1, 2009 to June 30, 2009.
-Mr. Sachs assisted the Company in obtaining FDA 510(k) clearance.
-The purpose of the performance goal provision was to help to ensure a timely clearance of the 510(k).
-Upon reaching FDA clearance by April 1, 2009, Mr. Sachs received a warrant to purchase 50,000 shares of our common stock at \$.46 per share.
+On October 20, 2008, we entered into an agreement with Gregory Sachs, a regulatory consultant, pursuant to which the Company granted a warrant to purchase up to 50,000 shares of our common stock at \$.46 per share contingent upon reaching certain performance goals from April 1, 2009 to June 30, 2009.
+Mr. Sachs is assisting the Company in obtaining FDA 510(k) clearance.
+The purpose of the performance goal provision is to help to ensure a timely clearance of the 510(k).
+Upon reaching FDA clearance by April 1, 2009, Mr. Sachs would receive a warrant to purchase 50,000 shares of our common stock; after April 1, 2009, but on or prior to May 1, 2009, he would receive a warrant to purchase 25,000 shares of our common stock; after May 1, 2009, but on or before June 30, 2009, he would receive a warrant to purchase of our common stock; and after June 30, 2009, he would receive no warrants.